Eldorado (Boardwalk Empire): Plot

 With his holdings in Atlantic City lost, Nucky decides to go for a swim in the ocean.
 Meanwhile, in New York, due to Nucky's manipulation of Mayflower Grain stock, Kennedy's business associates begin unloading their shares.
 Kennedy suspects Nucky's involvement and confronts Margaret, who convinces him to short sell his own shares.
 Margaret helps Kennedy and Nucky make a huge profit from the sale.
 Impressed, Kennedy offers to make Margaret his business partner.
 She meets Nucky at an apartment he is looking to purchase with his new fortune, to inform him of her success, and they share a slow dance in quiet.
 Nucky later returns to Atlantic City, intending to leave forever.
 He says goodbye to Eli, gives him some money and encourages him to return to his family.
 He then meets Gillian in the sanatorium, telling her the most he can do is set up a trust fund for her when she is released.
+Gillian says nothing through the conversation, seemingly ignoring Nucky.
+When he prompts her to answer, she replies with an unrelated question about ladybugs.
+When they depart, she attempts to get up and winces in pain, feeling her abdomen.
+It is implied she underwent the same procedure that left another woman catatonic.

 Back in New York, Luciano and Lansky gather the country's most powerful crime bosses and form The Commission, a singular body that mediates relations between all crime organizations in the country.
 On orders from Luciano, Siegel kills Narcisse in front of his church in Harlem.
 In Chicago, Capone is served a court summons when the authorities manage to obtain his ledgers.
 While he publicly boasts that the charges of tax evasion won't stick, Capone says goodbye to his son before heading to court, where D'Angelo is waiting for him.

 On his last night in Atlantic City, Nucky receives a call from the police, who have arrested Joe.
 Nucky bails Joe out of jail and gives him some money, but Joe angrily refuses Nucky's help.
 Nucky runs into Joe again hours later, and Joe reveals that he is in fact Tommy Darmody – Jimmy Darmody's son and Gillian's grandson.
-Tommy shoots Nucky three times before being restrained by the police.
+Tommy shoots Nucky three times (once in the cheek, similar to how Nucky shot Jimmy) before being restrained by the police.
 At the same time, IRS agents, who had followed Nucky the entire evening, identify themselves and arrest Tommy.
 As Nucky dies, he sees a vision of himself as a young boy, swimming in the ocean and catching a coin.